Probation: Eligibility and Whether It Leaves a Criminal Record

 However if you violate the condition and/or commit a further offence, you are likely to face a more severe punishment for the original offence that you were placed on probation for and/or additional punishment for the further offence.

-Pursuant to section 11 of the Probation of Offenders Act, probation is not considered a conviction.
+Under section 11 of the Probation of Offenders Act, probation is not considered a conviction.
 This means that the offence will not be on your criminal record, which will not affect your chances of employment or education.

 However, probation will be considered a conviction if:

 - You are older than 16 years old at the time when you were placed on probation or conditionally discharged; and

 - You are subsequently sentenced for the original offence for which you were placed on probation.
 For example, you commit a further offence during the period of conditional discharge and are subsequently sentenced for the original offence.

 Giving of Security for Probation

 Under section 10 of the Probation of Offenders Act, the court can ask for security to be given by any willing party.
 This is if the court thinks that the giving of security will be “expedient for the purpose of the reformation of the offender” during the probation period or period of conditional discharge.

 The willing party will then make a monetary deposit with the court to guarantee the offender’s good behaviour.
 However, if the offender does not comply with the conditions stated in the Probation Order or the order for conditional discharge, the security may be forfeited.

 Should you require more information as to the sentencing option of probation in Singapore and whether you qualify for probation, feel free to get in touch with our criminal lawyers for assistance.